Skip to content

 Server Timestamp Usage

-Server logic must use ctx.receivedAt (authoritative server time), not meta.timestamp (client clock, untrusted).
+Server logic must use ctx.receivedAt (server-injected, authoritative time), not meta.timestamp (client clock, untrusted).
+Client can send any timestamp; server always captures authoritative time before parsing.
 See Timestamp Handling below for guidance.

 Connection Lifecycle